code-kern-ai/bricks/classifiers/active_learners/random_search/code_snippet.md

     @params_fit(
         embedding_name = YOUR_EMBEDDING,
-        train_test_split = YOUR_TRAIN_TEST_SPLIT # we currently have this fixed, but you'll soon be able to specify this individually!
+        train_test_split = 0.5 # we currently have this fixed, but you'll soon be able to specify this individually!
     )

     def fit(self, embeddings, labels):